Swansea City vs Stoke City

 Although fairly conservative in its design, the stadium is still impressive.
 It is completely enclosed with all four corners filled with seating.
 Each of the four stands is two tiered and three are of the same height.

 The West Stand at one side of the pitch is slightly taller, having a row of 28 corporate hospitality boxes, situated above the upper tier.
-The Club's offices are also located behind this stand.
+The Club's offices are also located within this stand.

 Outside the stadium at the South West corner, by the club shop and ticket office, is a statue of former Swansea legend Ivor Allchurch.
 The stadium is shared with Ospreys Rugby Union Club.